-- Pay attention to child – always know where they are going and who they are with.
+- Pay attention to a child – always know where they are going and who they are with.

-- Give your child practical strategies that they can use when they are in a potentially-risky situation.
+- Give your child practical strategies that they can use when they are in a potentially risky situation.
 Teach them how to say “no” to peer pressure.
-Make them check in, and perhaps even give them “code words” that they can tell you to let you know if they need help.
+Make them check-in, and perhaps even give them “code words” that they can tell you to let you know if they need help.

-- Institute a “no-questions-asked” policy – if your teenager calls you to tell you that they are somewhere around drugs or alcohol, that you will come get them, no matter what.
+- Institute a “no-questions-asked” policy – if your teenager calls you to tell you that they are somewhere around drugs or alcohol, that you will come to get them, no matter what.

 - Spend time with your teenager – family dinners, activities, get-togethers, etc. The more you are positively involved in your child’s life, the less likely they are to use drugs and alcohol.